rrcampbell-exe/budget-tracker/README.md

 ![A screenshot of the Budget Tracker application](./public/budget-tracker.jpg)

 ## Usage
+Visit [https://campbell-budget-tracker.herokuapp.com/](https://campbell-budget-tracker.herokuapp.com/) to interact with this application.

-Enter the name of a transaction in the field provided, followed by a transaction amount in the adjacent field.
+Once at this location, enter the name of a transaction in the field provided, followed by a transaction amount in the adjacent field.
 Then, if this transaction is a deposit, click the "Add Funds" button.
 Otherwise, click the "Subtract Funds" button.

 To test the offline functionality, open the Network tab in Chrome DevTools and set the connection to "Offline."
 Then perform the aforementioned tasks before returning the connection in the Network tab to "No throttling."
 The application will then reconnect to the database and save transactions craeted while the app was offline.